centreon/centreon-engine/doc/user/configuration/advanced/host_and_service_dependencies.rst

 :ref:`service dependency <obj_def_service_dependency>`
 definitions" in your :ref:`object config file(s) <object_configuration_overview>`.
-In each definition you specify the dependent service, the service you are depending on, and the criteria (if any) that cause the execution and notification dependencies to fail (these are described later).
+In each definition you specify the dependent service, the service you are depending on, and the criteria (if any) that cause the execution dependency to fail (these are described later).

 You can create several dependencies for a given service, but you must add a separate service dependency definition for each dependency you